LLNL/scr/doc/rst/users/overview.rst

 Jobs, allocations, and runs
 ---------------------------

-A large-scale simulation often must be restarted multiple times in order to run to completion.
+A long-running application often must be restarted multiple times in order to execute to completion.
-It may be interrupted due to a failure, or it may be interrupted due to time limits imposed by the resource scheduler.
+It may be interrupted due to a failure, or it may be interrupted due to time limits imposed by the resource manager.
+To make forward progress despite such interruptions, an application saves checkpoints during its earlier executions that are used to restart the application in later executions.
+We refer to this sequence of dependent executions of an application as an *SCR job* or simply a *job*.

+Each execution requires resources that have been granted by the resource manager.
 We use the term *allocation* to refer to an assigned set of compute resources that are available to the user for a period of time.
 A resource manager typically assigns an identifier label to each resource allocation, which we refer to as the *allocation id*.
 SCR embeds the allocation id in some directory and file names.

-Within an allocation, a user may execute a simulation one or more times.
+Within an allocation, a user may execute an application one or more times.
 We call each execution a *run*.
 For MPI applications, each run corresponds to a single invocation of :code:`mpirun` or its equivalent.

-Finally, multiple allocations may be required to complete a given simulation.
-We refer to this series of one or more allocations as a *job*.

-To summarize,
-one or more runs occur within an allocation, and one or more allocations occur within a job.
+Note that the term job has different meanings depending on its context.
+In addition to referring to a sequence of dependent runs, we sometimes use the term job to refer to an individual allocation or run that contributes to such a sequence.

+Furthermore, the term job has different definitions in the context of resource managers and MPI applications.
+For example, a job in SLURM corresponds to what refer to as an "allocation", and an job in MPI corresponds to what we refer to as a "run".
+We define those terms to help distinguish between those different meanings.
+However, we may also use the term job when the context is clear.

 Group, store, and redundancy descriptors
 ----------------------------------------